Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Introduction

-Our work proposes a collection of adaptive methods that when combined can achieve meaningful performance at extreme sparsities.
+Our work proposes a collection of adaptive methods that can achieve meaningful performance at extreme sparsities.
 By leveraging three core strategies - 1) phased Dynamic ReLU activation, 2) weight sharing, 3) cyclic sparsity scheduling - we present a flexible framework that is capable of optimizing performance at extreme sparsities.
 Each component independently enhances the sparse model's capacity as seen in our ablation studies, where individual strategy improves performance on their own.
-However, when used together, these methods can cohesively achieve an even stronger performance.
-This framework, which we term \textbf{E}xtreme \textbf{A}daptive \textbf{S}parse \textbf{T}raining (EAST), offers a modular approach that can be adapted to existing DST frameworks, effectively postponing their total performance collapse, as shown in Figure \ref{fig:all_figures}.
-Through empirical analysis, we find that EAST prevents gradient vanishing and encourages parameter exploration, achieving substantial and meaningful performance gain over our baselines.
+These methods can also cohesively achieve an even stronger performance when combined.
+This framework, which we term \textbf{E}xtreme \textbf{A}daptive \textbf{S}parse \textbf{T}raining (EAST), offers a modular approach that can be adapted to existing DST frameworks, postponing their total performance collapse.
+Through empirical analysis, we find that EAST prevents gradient vanishing and encourages parameter exploration, achieving notable performance gain over our baselines.
+Our primary focus is on the final compressed model for deployment rather than training efficiency, as these represent distinct optimization objectives in resource-constrained scenarios.
 Our contribution and key achievements can be summarized as follows: